MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/series-seasonalfunction.md

 * *series*: Input numeric dynamic array
 * *period* (optional): Integer number of bins in each seasonal period, possible values:
-    *  -1 (default): auto detect the period using [series_periods_detect()](series-periods-detectfunction.md) with a threshold of *0.7*, returns zeroes if seasonality is not detected
+    *  -1 (default): Autodetect the period by using [series_periods_detect()](series-periods-detectfunction.md) with a threshold of *0.7*.
+Returns zeroes if seasonality isn't detected
-    * positive integer: will be used as the period for the seasonal component
+    * positive integer: Will be used as the period for the seasonal component
-    * any other value: ignore seasonality and return a series of zeroes
+    * any other value: Ignore seasonality and return a series of zeroes

 **Returns**

-Dynamic array of the same length as the *series* input containing the calculated seasonal component of the series.
-The seasonal component is calculated as the *median* of all the values corresponding to the location of the bin across the periods.
+Dynamic array of the same length as the *series* input that contains the calculated seasonal component of the series.
+The seasonal component is calculated as the *median* of all the values that correspond to the location of the bin, across the periods.

 **See also:**